openkraken/website/docs/guide/basic/timer.en-US.md

 ## Create a repetitive timer

 Use `setInterval(fn)` to create an iterative timer.
-The callback function passed in `setInterval(fn)` will be called once every time a certain interval passes.
+The callback function passed in `setInterval(fn)` will be called once every time an interval passes.

 The following code will output Ping approximately every 1s.